Driving traffic to your website

 It is important your landing page is relevant and high quality.
 The landing page should convince the user to perform whatever action you want them to do.
 Like cooking a 5 star meal and serving it on the floor of the bathroom.
 Make sure your landing page has the keywords you include on the adwords campaign.

 Landing pages affect your quality score.
 You need relevance, originality, transparency, and navigability.
 Remember the quality score will lower your bidding prices.

-You can test your landing pages with the website optimizer.
-You can run tests to show different variations of your page, similar to a split test, can help you optimize the success of your website at making the conversion.
+You can test your landing pages with the website optimiser.
+You can run tests to show different variations of your page, similar to a split test, can help you optimise the success of your website at making the conversion.
 Run A/B tests and multivariate tests to play a continual game of king of the mountain.